biowalkerdev/windows-codeinjector/README.md

 THE AUTHOR DOES NOT CONDONE, ENDORSE, OR ENCOURAGE ANY ILLEGAL ACTIVITY THE USER IS SOLELY RESPONSIBLE FOR COMPLYING WITH ALL LOCAL LAWS AND REGULATIONS IN THEIR JURISDICTION

-If you think this program contains viruses, you can either avoid using it, or compile it yourself.
+Binaries will no longer be published!
+If you want the latest version, compile it yourself.
-Antivirus software may falsely block a file.

 ### Usage
 To find out the real name of the process, you need to go to the scripts folder and run any file convenient for you.